 The Master of Arts in Liberal Studies is a student-centered, interdisciplinary graduate program designed for individuals who have successfully completed a bachelor's degree.
 Admitted students progress from an introductory seminar through a series of team-taught courses to explore advanced liberal arts themes and issues through methodologies drawn from several disciplines.
 Students create major research projects aligned with their personal educational goals and support and develop their work on these projects through a series of graduate-level Supporting Study courses or independent studies.
-For each student, the MLS program culminates in the creation of a self-directed Capstone Project that draws from and builds upon the program as a whole.
+For each student, the MLS program culminates in the creation of a self-directed Capstone Project, Portfolio, or an approved Creative Project with an analytical essay that draws from and builds upon the program as a whole.